February 7, 2024

 Company

-After every employee training, the critical question arises: “Was the measure successful?” – Answering this question regularly poses challenges for HR managers.
-Three key questions will help you measure the success of trainings in the future.
+After every employee training, the crucial question arises: “Was the measure successful?” – Answering this question regularly poses challenges for HR professionals.
+Three key questions will help you measure the success of training in the future.

-Whether soft skills, digital competencies, or professional expertise: knowledge is the most important resource for successful companies.
+Whether it’s soft skills, digital competencies, or professional expertise: Knowledge is the most important resource for successful companies.
 However, measuring the success of employee training is not an easy task.
-Often, you can't simply quantify the results of a training: How do you measure higher motivation, better communication, or subtle behavioral changes in your employees?
-I think you're familiar with the problem.
+Often, you cannot simply quantify the results of a training: How do you measure higher motivation, better communication, or subtle behavioral changes of your employees?
+I think you know the problem.

-Various tools can help you measure the success of your employee training: questionnaires, tests, and individual interviews are just a few examples.
-The art is to use these tools purposefully – and at the same time, to ask the right questions for yourself, the employees, and your company.
+Various tools help you measure the success of your employee training: Questionnaires, tests, and individual discussions are just a few examples.
+The art lies in using these tools purposefully – while asking the right questions for you, the employees, and your company.

 Three Questions